 Emphasizes the importance of good quality environmental impact assessment (EIA), including an cumulative effects assessment of cumulative effects (CEA), social impact assessment, and strategic environmental assessment (SEA) as tools for implementing Article II (2) of the Convention on avoiding endangerment of migratory species and Article III (4) of the Convention on protection of Appendix I species, and as important elements to include in AGREEMENTS concluded under Article IV (3) of the Convention in respect of Appendix II species, and in agreements concluded under Article IV (4) of the Convention in respect of Appendix II and other species;

-1.bis Requests Parties to include migratory species systematically in EIA/SEA screening and scoping, using CMS species lists and authoritative movement data;‘’
+1.bis Requests Parties to include migratory species systematically in EIA/SEA screening and scoping, using CMS species lists and movement data;

+1.ter.
+Acknowledges that ‘infrastructure’ encompasses many different structures, including roads, waterfront and coastal roads, railways, waterways, powerlines, offshore platforms, coastal defences, powerlines, pipelines transporting oil and gas, fences and walls, dams, culverts, levees, diversion and dewatering measures, canals and others, and sectors, including transport, energy, water and wastewater, aquaculture and dredging;

-Urges Parties to include as complete a consideration as of possible of effects involving impediments to migration, in furtherance of Article III (4) (b) of the Convention, of transboundary effects on migratory species, and of impacts on migratory patterns (e.g. flight paths, swimways, timing, environmental cues and internal biological clocks) or on migratory ranges , and of impacts on animal behaviour and social learning in EIAs and by applying strategic environmental assessment in the early stages of planning and policy development in sectors linked to infrastructure (e.g. transport, energy, water and wastewater, aquaculture of exotic animals (non-indigenous species) in open waters, hydropower dams, dredging, coastal defences and other marine infrastructure), and in planning for economic corridors, and linear and water-related (e.g. dams, culverts, levees, waterways or canals and others including coastal and marine structures) infrastructure programmes (e.g. Trans-European Transport Network (TEN-T), Belt and Road Initiative, etc.) including in order to develop these infrastructures taking into account the ecological connectivity, and ecological restoration aspects and maintenance of key habitats in river sectors (upstream and downstream) and important coastal and marine habitat areas;
+Urges Parties to include as complete a consideration as of possible of effects involving impediments to migration, in furtherance of Article III (4) (b) of the Convention, of transboundary effects on migratory species, and of impacts on migratory patterns (e.g. flight paths, swimways, timing, environmental cues and internal biological clocks) or on migratory ranges , and of impacts on animal behaviour and social learning in EIAs by applying strategic environmental assessment in the early stages of planning and policy development in sectors linked to infrastructure, in planning for economic corridors, and and infrastructure programmes including in order to develop these infrastructures taking into account the ecological connectivity, and ecological restoration aspects and maintenance of key habitats in river sectors (upstream and downstream) and important coastal and marine habitat areas;

 2.bis Requests Parties to conduct multi-season/multi-year baseline surveys, where feasible, including transboundary connectivity considerations;